-When Union General William Tecumseh Sherman’s troops got close to Andersonville, Budwin and many other prisoners were moved to the Florence Stockade in Florence, South Carolina.
+Both were captured and sent to the Andersonville prison camp where he is said to have been killed by a guard.
+She remained there until September 1864 when Union General William Tecumseh Sherman’s troops got close to Andersonville.
+Budwin and many other prisoners were moved to the Florence Stockade in Florence, South Carolina.
 There were about 16,000 Union prisoners held there between September 15, 1864 and February 1865.

-Florina's gender was discovered after a routine exam by a doctor, a few months before her death.
+While at Florence, her gender was discovered after a routine exam by a doctor.
 She was moved to a private room and put to work in the prison hospital.
-She became ill with one of the many epidemics raging through the camp and died January 25, 1865.
-Florina is buried in the Florence National Cemetery.
-It is thought that she is the first woman to be buried in a National Cemetery.
+Florina contracted pneumonia a few months later and died January 25, 1865 at the age of 21.
+She's buried in the Florence National Cemetery where she lies in a mass grave in Section D. It's thought that she is the first woman to be buried in a National Cemetery.

 No comments: